NVComputing/nvcomputingsite/resources/acsl/bitstringflicking.md

 As a result, any CIRC x operations are equal to CIRC (bit length mod x) operations.
 That means you can divide the CIRC x by the bit length and just use the remainder as your CIRC.

 For example, LCIRC-19 `10001` is just equivalent to LCIRC-4.
 This means that we can calculate that the resultant bit string is `00011` very quickly.
-(As a side note, you can simplify this even further: LCIRC-4 = RCIRC-1 on a bitstring with length 5, because 4 mod 5 is also -1 (and since LCIRC-x is just RCIRC-(-x))).
+(As a side note, you can simplify this even further: LCIRC-4 = RCIRC-1 on a bitstring with length 5, because 4 mod 5 is also -1 (and LCIRC-x is just RCIRC-(-x))).

 <br>